phrocker/sharkbite/Readme.md

  * **Security Operations** : Security operations aren't all implemented, but you should be able to add users, change authorizations, passwords, and remove users.

 Current Master progress
-  * Development is focusing on abstracting out 2.x changes for Accumulo Proper.
+  * Development is focusing on abstracting out 2.x changes for Apache Accumulo.
+  * Help is desired in abstracting these thrift changes.

 About the name